bpetrikovics/teamspeak3-music-control/README.md

     pactl list sinks
     pactl list sources

-Use the numer you gathered above to set those as the default Sink and Source.
+Use the number you gathered above to set those as the default Sink and Source.
 Substitute X and Y with the corresponding number.

     pactl set-default-sink X
     pactl set-default-source Y

 Now create a simple startup script that will do these (and other initialization stuff) for you as soon as the server comes up.
 I use the below script.
 Please note that you will need to replace the SINK and SOURCE variables with your own values (the ones you used in the above commands).
-Don't worry anout reboots, when the script runs on a freshly booted server, the newly created devices should always get the same numbers (at least, in my case, they do).
+Don't worry about reboots, when the script runs on a freshly booted server, the newly created devices should always get the same numbers (at least, in my case, they do).

     #!/bin/bash